Cities2Modding/LegacyFlavour/README.md

 Welcome to the GitHub repository for LegacyFlavour, a Cities Skylines 2 mod designed to blend the best of Cities Skylines 1 with the advanced features of Cities Skylines 2.
 Our mod aims to enhance your city-building experience by introducing nostalgic elements and improved functionalities.

+## New Features in v0.0.4

+1. **UI System via HookUI**: Integrates with [HookUI](https://github.com/Captain-Of-Coit/hookui/releases) to offer an advanced UI system, elevating your control and customization options.

+2. **Configurable Zoning Configuration**: Customize zoning options like never before.
+Adjust colours, borders, and more, directly from the UI.

+3. **Enhanced Control over Weather and Time**: Control weather and time settings with new features, including saving these states between game reloads.

+4. **Easy UI Access**: Access the new UI menu conveniently through the HookUI button located in the top left corner.

+5. **Live UI Configurations**: Experience live changes in the game as you adjust settings.
+Utilize colour pickers and other interactive elements for an immersive configuration process.

+6. **Buttons, buttons!**: You can set colour blindness profile sets to the vanilla colours, reset them to Legacy Flavour's default.

 ## Features

 LegacyFlavour currently includes the following features: